CODA arrives in cinemas and on Apple TV Friday 13th August 2021.

 Anyone who has ever watched one of the countless cooking programmes on our TV screens knows one thing.
 Many of us can take a set of ingredients laid out before us and follow a printed recipe to create a delicious meal.
 However, while the result is tasty, it is nothing new; it lacks spark, creativity and invention.
 But, some people take those ingredients and use imagination, flair, and passion to create something unique.
 These people are culinary artists, their ingredients, a mere canvas in creating a gastronomic work of art.

 Filmmaking is similar, with some directors and writers following the tried and tested genre recipe.
-While at the same time, others take these base components as a mere canvas on which to create something new—the resulting movie paying homage to its genre roots while glowing with a rare, unique beauty.
+While at the same time, others take these base components as a mere canvas on which to create something new—their movie, a homage to genre roots while glowing with a rare, unique beauty.
 CODA is one of those rare gems.
 Its roots, buried deep within the classic coming-of-age family drama, its creativity held within the flourishing buds of vibrant colour and diversity its roots allow.

 Written and directed by Siân Heder, CODA is a remake of the 2014 French film La Famille Bélier.
 But, unlike so many remakes, CODA not only improves on the film it takes inspiration from but does so with such heart, warmth and precision that it transcends the genre of its birth.
 CODA is not only stunning in composition and performances but wrapped in a deep conversation on diversity and inclusion.
 And while it is primarily a feel-good movie that never attempts to bypass its thematic roots, the perfection of its execution is something to behold.
 The result is an emotional powerhouse and love letter to the enduring strength of the coming-of-age drama.
 It’s narrative, both familiar and new, as we follow Ruby Rossi (Emilia Jones), a high-school girl and fisherwoman who is the only hearing person in her family.